DavidVollendroff/DavidVollendroff.github.io/_posts/2020-01-10-All-NBA Centers.md

 ![Graph](/img/predictions.png){: .center-block :}
 Congratulations to Karl-Anthony Towns, Joel Embiid and Andre Drummond on being named to the 2020 All-NBA squads.

-If only it were that simple..
+If only it were that simple.

 While these are the honest results of my predictive models, there are some things to consider before you go placing bets in your favorite sports book.